signalapp/ringrtc/call_sim/README.md

 - The `test_results` directory can get quite large if you run lots of tests, especially with video, it is a good idea to clean it up occasionally

+### Running a Group Call
+By default, the call sim will run Direct (1 to 1) calls, potentially starting Turn server containers if enabled.
+If you want to run a test as a group call, prefix "group_" to the test name.
+For example:

+    cargo run --release -- -b -c -- group_minimal_example

+This will run the test in 2 person group call.
+Note that the call sim does not start an SFU.
+Instead, you have to configure the call sim with an SFU URL and either provide client profile config files (see <repo-root>/config/local for a template file) or configure an auth key in src/main.rs

 ## How Does It Work?
 The Call Simulator coordinates the tests, it is the _Test Manager_.
 When run, it executes the tests configured in the `main.rs` file.
 The simulator acts as a pseudo-"Docker Compose", running various Docker containers.
 The first is the